 HypnoBirthing gives you and your baby the best opportunity for a positive birthing experience, one that you can actually enjoy.

 Time’s ticking on and you’re suddenly thinking about classes, usually antenatal classes, and if you want to incorporate hypnobirthing into this, the best time to begin is from 25-29 weeks to give yourself time to learn and practice the various techniques but starting later than this is also fine.
-You learn all the techniques in Class 2 (or on Day 1 of the 2-day course).
+You learn all the techniques in Class 2 so have time to practise them even if you don’t start until 36 weeks.

 A big part of the relaxation is related to breathing techniques.
 (And breathing correctly also provides more oxygen to your body and your baby).
 Birth Breathing, for example, is used as an alternative to pushing and involves breathing all the way down your body to your vagina in a J-shape.
 Along with this you can also use visualisation techniques such as picturing your baby nudging down and out.